spc476/a09/README.txt

 	-S address

-		Use the address for the system stack in the emulated 6809.
-The default value for this is $FFF0.
+		Use the address for the system stack and string pool for tests in the emulated 6809.
+The default value for this is
+		$FFF0.

 	-F byte